localstack/docs/content/en/user-guide/aws/stepfunctions/index.md

     Get started with Step Functions on LocalStack
 ---

-Step Functions is a serverless workflow engine that integrates with AWS Lambda and other AWS services.
-Step Functions allows you to define workflows using Amazon States Language, a JSON-based structured language, to provide the necessary configurations and run the workflow.
-Step Functions allow you to define standard workflows and express workflows for long-running and high-volume event processing.
+Step Functions is a serverless workflow engine that enables the orchestrating of multiple AWS services.
+It provides a JSON-based structured language called Amazon States Language (ASL) which allows to specify how to manage a sequence of tasks and actions that compose the application's workflow.
+Thus making it easier to build and maintain complex and distributed applications.
+Step Functions allows for the definition of both standard and express workflows for long-running and high-volume event processing.

-LocalStack supports Step Functions via the Community offering, allowing you to use the Step Functions APIs in your local environment to create, execute, update, and delete state machines locally.
-The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_stepfunctions/), which provides information on the extent of Step Function's integration with LocalStack.
+LocalStack provides Step Functions support via the Community offering.
+You can use the Step Functions API to create, execute, update, and delete state machines.
+The supported APIs are available over our [feature coverage page]({{< ref "feature-coverage" >}}).

 ## Getting started